How to insert and remove a partial denture - step-by-step guide

 Your dental prosthetist will guide you in the correct procedure when you have your new denture fitted.
 However, because everyone absorbs instructions in different ways, you may find the following advice from our dental prosthetists useful.

-The insertion and removal of your partial denture is done along what dental prosthetists refer to as the ‘path of insertion’.
+Insertion and removal follows what dental prosthetists refer to as the ‘path of insertion’.
 This simply means the most efficient direction to properly place the denture into the optimal position.
 The reverse direction is taken when removing the denture.

 Insertion